(You can find part one of this discussion here)

 Andrew: Demand the drugs at wholesale price and get more was my strategy.
 I got more than if I’d bought it off same person in cash.

-Kitty: I find direct trade unproblematic.
+KC: I find direct trade unproblematic.
 My boundaries are loose anyway, my only hard limits being no anal on me and no unprotected PIV. and I don’t cross those lines, no matter what.
 Plus it cuts out the middleman which simplifies my life.

 But I will only accept drugs as payment if I can take them home because a) I use IV and most people smoke and b) I wanna use at the time of my choosing.